Abir-Hasan-GUB/Abir-Hasan-GUB/README.md

 ### Hi there I'm Abir -  [Abir][website] 👋

 ## I'm a 😍😍 JavaScript & PHP Lover 😍😍!
-- 🔭 I’m currently working on Updating Self Skill!
+- 🔭 I’m working on a Software Engineer Role and Updating Self Skills Continuesly!
-- 🌱 I’m currently learning Advance Javascript 🤣
+- 🌱 I’m currently learning Advance PHP 🤣
 - 🥅 2023 Goals: Learn Advance TypeScript, Next.js, PHP, WordPress 😍
-- 💬 Ask me about anithings on JavaScript
+- 💬 Ask me about things on JavaScript & PHP
 - 📫 How to reach me: Contact with social media
-- ⚡ Fun fact: I love to walk at the river bank !
+- ⚡ Fun fact: I love to walk at the river bank!

 ### Connect with me: